contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A living woman who is currently married may not be sealed to a deceased husband without First Presidency approval.

-See [28](28.md) for information about performing ordinances for a deceased spouse.
+See [chapter 28](28.md) for information about performing ordinances for a deceased spouse.

 *Men.* If a husband and wife have been sealed and the wife dies, the man may be sealed to another woman if she is not already sealed to another man.
 In this circumstance, the man does not need a sealing clearance from the First Presidency unless he was divorced from his previous wife before she died (see [38.4.1.2](38-church-policies-and-guidelines.md#38412-sealing-of-living-members-after-divorce)).

 A living man may be sealed to a deceased wife if she is not currently sealed to another man (see [38.4.1.7](38-church-policies-and-guidelines.md#38417-sealing-of-deceased-persons)).
 If the marriage ended in divorce, see [38.4.1.2](38-church-policies-and-guidelines.md#38412-sealing-of-living-members-after-divorce).
 Before being sealed to a deceased wife, a man must receive written consent from his current wife if he is married.

-See [28](28.md) for information about performing ordinances for a deceased spouse.
+See [chapter 28](28.md) for information about performing ordinances for a deceased spouse.

 #### 38.4.1.4 Applying for a Sealing Cancellation or a Sealing Clearance